If You're Reading This, You Probably Know About SSO/SAML

 - Either way, Ethnio forwards the request to the IdP.
 The user will be redirected to the IdP login page.

-- User logs in using your company credentials
+- You log in using your company credentials

-- The user’s session is authenticated and logged into their Ethnio account
+- Your session is authenticated and logged into Ethnio

 Auto-Provisioning Seat Licenses via SSO